 To use the data, you need to make sure your APN is set to “mptnet” (on iPhone, this is found in Settings > Mobile > Mobile Data Network).

 Once the bonus data is used, you will be charged (more sensibly) 15k per Mb.
 Better to buy a package – you can get either 400Mb for 5000k (by sending “400MB” by SMS to 1332), or 1Gb for 10,000k (by sending “1GB” instead).

 As a side note – the MPT website is excellent and has lots of useful information in English.
 We had an issue after buying a data package – data simply didn’t work despite apparently being enabled.
 I had no luck reaching MPT at their call centre and, on a whim, wrote a comment on their Facebook page instead.
 To my surprise, it was quickly passed onto their technical team who very soon resolved the issue for us.

 You can check your credit and data balance at any time by sending “BAL” via SMS to 1331.

 Coverage was excellent in Yangon and Mandalay, and far better than the lousy hotel wifi.
 Things were a little more spotty in Bagan – generally we had slow 2G service, with 3G sometimes working in higher locations (on the hotel roof, or on top of some of the bigger temples!).

 So there you have it!
+How did you like our guide on the South East Asia phone plans?
 Please let us know if you have anything to add!